ajarac/art-work-commerce/README.md

     yarn start
 It will connect automatically to the DB in docker compose.

+# Run the project to productio
+First we need to have [docker and docker compose](https://www.docker.com/) installed, and then just run:

+    docker-compose up -d

+and import the data set with:

+    yarn data:import

 # Postman collection
 The file `Art work e-commerce.postman_collection.json` is a collection for postman to be able to use the different endpoints of the projects like: